FOUR LAKES TASK FORCE

 Four Lakes Task Force operates four dams - Secord, Smallwood, Edenville and Sanford dams - as the delegated authority of Gladwin and Midland counties in Michigan.

-The Four Lakes and their dams are operated as a system, with the FLTF Operations Team responsible for their operations and maintenance in compliance in Part 315, Dam Safety of the Natural Resources and Environmental Protection Act, since the County acquired the properties in December 2021.
+The Four Lakes and their dams are operated as one system, with the FLTF Operations Team responsible for their operations and maintenance in compliance with Part 315, Dam Safety of the Natural Resources and Environmental Protection Act, since the County acquired the properties in December 2021.
 Read about EGLE's dam safety and operations requirements.

 As a system, the best management practice of the dams is to operate them with oversight by one organization as has been historically done.
-This allows coordinating and optimizing the operation of the gates and the timing of water flow through the system.
+This allows coordination and optimization of the operation of the gates and the timing of water flow through the system.
 It also makes administration, operation, maintenance, emergency response and repairs more efficient.
+The dams are regulated by the Michigan Department of Environment, Great Lakes, and Energy.

 Secord Dam